 - 2 cups Napa cabbage chopped

 - 1 cup sliced long green beans

-- Combine water, beef, bananas, potato, fish sauce, and whole peppercorn in a slow cooker.
+- Combine water, beef, bananas, potato, onion, fish sauce, and whole peppercorn in a slow cooker.
 Set the slow cooker or crock pot to high and slow cook for 8 to 10 hours.